nim-lang/Nim/doc/manual.md

 Character type
 --------------
 The character type is named `char` in Nim.
 Its size is one byte.
-Thus it cannot represent a UTF-8 character, but a part of it.
+Thus, it cannot represent a UTF-8 character, but a part of it.

 The `Rune` type is used for Unicode characters, it can represent any Unicode character. `Rune` is declared in the `unicode module <unicode.html>`_.